 Here are answers to some initial questions you might have about pet-friendly workplaces.

 Studies show that pets help relieve stress, increase community and boost morale.
-In fact, a recent survey from Banfield Pet Hospital found that 57% of pet parents said they’d be most happy returning to the workplace after the pandemic if they can bring their pets with them.
+In fact, a recent survey from the CESAR® brand found that 89% of pet parents said it’s important for them to continue spending time with pets during the workday.
 Plus, people who have their pets at work feel less pressured to leave at a particular time to get home to their pets.
 They also take more walking breaks during the day, which supports good health and potentially reduces health care costs.
 Being pet friendly is also a great recruiting and PR message.

 This answer depends on your facilities and the interests of your employees.
 Since dogs are more likely to be leash trained, they are usually the easiest pet type to start with.
 However, pet parents will know if their cats would do well at work.
 If you have space, you can also set up a cat play room to give cat visitors a place to play safely together.

 Before starting a pet-friendly workplace program, you’ll want to be sure you meet local rules and regulations for health and hygiene.
 Also, check that you have the insurance coverage needed to address any incidents that could arise.
 Be sure to have your legal counsel review your pet policy.
 Find more considerations here.